Almunia says won't rush Google antitrust decision

 Google has denied that it stifles competition.
 U.S. enforcers are also investigating Google, which has more than two-thirds of the global search market and 86 percent of the European market, according to online data tracking service comScore.

-In a separate investigation, EU privacy regulators are scrutinising Google's new privacy policy, which came into effect on March 1.
+In a separate investigation, EU privacy regulators are scrutinizing Google's new privacy policy, which came into effect on March 1.

 The Commission can fine companies up to 10 percent of their global turnover if they are found to have breached EU rules.